matthew-brett/les-pilot/_sources/school_and_fertility.rst.txt

     ...

 We do not have the expected length of schooling for quite a few contries;
 these are the rows with ``NaN`` in the corresponding columns.
+"NaN" stands for Not a Number.
 We often call these *missing values*.
+They can also be called "NA" for "Not Applicable".
 There are some missing values for the fertility statistic too.
 For simplicity, we drop rows that have missing values in either of these two columns:

 .. nbplot::